AdobeDocs/dynamic-media-classic.en/help/using/testing-integration-viewing-analytics-report.md

    For example, to access the **[!UICONTROL LoadAsset]** prop in the sample account, the proper menu choice is **[!UICONTROL Custom Traffic]** > **[!UICONTROL Custom Traffic 1-10]** > **[!UICONTROL LoadAsset]**.
 If you have more than ten custom props, you see other menu choices as well.

 1. View the chart produced by Adobe Analytics.
 This chart is typically just the data for a single metric.
 If you also want to know with which asset this data is associated, obtain the asset data of this event.
-For example, it is often useful to know which video is watched to only 50%, or which image in a set is popular.
+For example, it is often useful to know which video is watched only 50%, or which image in a set is popular.

 >[!NOTE]
 >